 I keep track of my goals and progress in my growth spreadsheet.
 You can get a copy of this spreadsheet here.
 I'm going to warn you, this is a bit of math.
-It's much easier to show you, but if you're a confident spreadsheet-er, go for it!

 You'll need to put 2 numbers in the growth spreadsheet.
 The first number is how many followers you have now.
 The second number is the weekly growth rate you’re targeting.
 This is how much you expect to grow each week, as a percentage.